hans-van-wijk/astro-starter/README.md

 # Astro starter

-Simple starter setup for new projects.
+Simple starter setup for new Astro projects.